Things to Do at Phang Nga Bay (James Bond Island)

 What to See & Do

-Ko Tapu (James Bond Island needle)
+Ko Tapu (James Bond Island)

 Practical Information